 - 1. Mark six (6) feet of spacing in lines at high-traffic areas for Guests. - 2.
 Promote frequent use of hand-washing and hand sanitizer for waitstaff and food service staff throughout the shift and upon reporting to work.
 Handwashing must at least meet the requirements specified in the North Carolina Food Code Manual. - 3.
 Provide alcohol-based hand sanitizer (with at least 60% alcohol) at the entrance and at other areas throughout the premises as needed.
 Promote frequent use of hand-washing and hand sanitizer for workers and Guests. - 4.
-Increase disinfection during peak times or high Guest density times, and disinfect all shared objects (e.g., payment terminals, tables, countertops/bars, receipt trays, and reusable menus) between use. - 5.
 The facility must arrange the space so that Guests sitting at a counter or table are not within six (6) feet of any Guests sitting at another counter or table.
 Moreover, each group of Guests sitting at a counter should be separated from other groups by six (6) feet.
 Entertainers also must stay at least six (6) feet away from any Guest.
 People sitting at a table need not be members of the same household and do not need to stay six (6) feet apart.
-Moreover, this Executive Order does not require waitstaff to stay six (6) feet away from Guests. - 6.
-Follow all applicable NCDHHS guidelines. - 7.
-Follow the restrictions set out in Subsection 3.14 and Appendix I of this Executive Order for any food or beverage service. - 8.
+Moreover, this Executive Order does not require waitstaff to stay six (6) feet away from Guests. - 5.
+Follow all applicable NCDHHS guidelines. - 1.
+Follow the restrictions set out in Subsection 3.14 and Appendix J of this Executive Order for any food or beverage service. - 2.
 Follow the Core Signage, Screening and Sanitation Requirements as defined in Appendix A to this Executive Order.